EranTimothy-dev/Health-Care-App/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a basic health care application built with java.
-This project helped me learn about the foundational concepts in Java.
+This project helped me learn about the foundational concepts in Java, and it helped me to understand how Object-Oriented Programming works in Java.
 This is an ongoing project I do plan to improve this in the future.
 As of now it runs on the terminal but a graphical user interface may be implemented with future updates so stay tuned😊.

-Completed so far:
-* Takes and stores details of doctors.
-* Finished certain menu options.
-* Implemented OOP at its most basic basic level.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>
+Upcoming Features:
+* User-friendly interface for easy interaction.
+* Storing details to a permanent Database.
+* Possible other feature improvements to make the appointment making and viewing process more smooth.

 ### Built With

-This program is built completel;y using the Java programming language, specifically JDK version 21.
+This program is built completely using the Java programming language, specifically JDK version 21.
 The IDLE used to build this program is IntelliJ IDEA Community Edition 2024.1.1

 * [![Java][Java-Image]][Java]

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+This is an example of how you may give instructions on setting up this project locally.
 To get a local copy up and running follow these simple example steps.

 ### Prerequisites

 User should have Java and any supported IDLE installed on local machine.

-### Installation
+### Setting Up

 1. Clone the repo
    ```sh